GhostofGoes/getmac/README.md

 * [String joining](https://stackoverflow.com/a/3258612/2214380)

 # License
 MIT.
 Feel free to copy, modify, and use to your heart's content.
-Have fun!
+Enjoy :)